lightwolf/HydraNSI/README.md

 > https://gitlab.com/3DelightOpenSource/HydraNSI/blob/master/nsi.pdf)

 HydraNSI can be easily compiled as a plug-in part of the USD toolset.
 It can naturally be used by any current and future application that implements the USD API as a data model, and which uses Hydra for visualisation.
-As a practical example, it can be added to the USD viewing utility `usdview.
+As a practical example, it can be added to the USD viewing utility `usdview`.

 ## Building